AdarshSrivatsa98/Calculator-Behaviour/addition.md

 When: I type in "Any number"
 And I press " plus (More than once)"
 And I type in "Any number"
+And I repeat addition operation
 And I press "equals"

-Then: I see the "Syntax Error" as the result
+Then: I see the "Perform operation only once" as the result

 ## Scenario: addition of more than 2 numbers